orthecreedence/cl-async/_posts/2012-11-07-missing-coroutines-in-common-lisp.md

 (defun sleeper ()
   (let ((app-coro (coro:current-coroutine)))
-	;; when the delay returns, we resume the app-coro (as:delay (lambda () (coro:resume app-coro)) :time 2))
-  ;; we resume the event loop so it can process its events. once theapp-coro is ;; resumed, execution begins here and (sleeper) returns.
+	;; when the delay returns, we resume the app coro (as:delay (lambda () (coro:resume app-coro)) :time 2)) ;; we resume the event loop so it can process its events. once the app ;; coroutine is resumed, execution begins here and (sleeper) returns.
   (coro:resume *event-loop-coro*))

 (defun my-app ()